Signs (film): Critical response

-On Rotten Tomatoes the film has an approval rating of 76% based on reviews from 241 critics, with an average rating of 6.80/10.
+On Rotten Tomatoes, the film has an approval rating of 76% based on reviews from 241 critics, with an average rating of 6.80/10.
 The site's critical consensus reads: "With Signs, Shyamalan proves once again an expert at building suspense and giving audiences the chills."
 On Metacritic, the film scored 59 out of 100 based on 36 reviews, indicating "mixed or average reviews".
 Audiences polled by CinemaScore gave the film an average grade of "B" on an A+ to F scale.

 Roger Ebert gave the film four out of four stars, writing: "M. Night Shyamalan's Signs is the work of a born filmmaker, able to summon apprehension out of thin air.
 When it is over, we think not how little has been decided, but how much has been experienced ...
 At the end of the film, I had to smile, recognizing how Shyamalan has essentially ditched a payoff.
 He knows, as we all sense, that payoffs have grown boring."
-Geoff Pevere of The Toronto Star gave the film a scoring of three out of five stars, saying "Ultimately, Signs – as original, interesting and ambitious as it is – is a post-9/11 movie of possibly the most dubious sort."
+Geoff Pevere of Toronto Star gave the film a scoring of three out of five stars, saying "Ultimately, Signs – as original, interesting and ambitious as it is – is a post-9/11 movie of possibly the most dubious sort."
 Nell Minow of Common Sense Media gave the film four out of five stars; she praised the casting and Shyamalan's direction, saying his "only flaw was not leaving anything to the audience's imagination".

 Mick LaSalle of the San Francisco Chronicle gave the film one star out of four, thinking that the film had "few thoughts and no thrills."
 Varietys Todd McCarthy criticized the film for its lack of originality, writing: "After the overwrought Unbreakable and now the meager Signs, it's fair to speculate whether Shyamalan's persistence in replicating the otherworldly formula of The Sixth Sense might not be a futile and self-defeating exercise."
-A.O.
-Scott of The New York Times wrote that "Mr. Shyamalan is undone by his pretensions" and that the theme of paternal grief "is articulated here with a heavy-handed, incoherent sentimentality that smothers real emotion."
+A. O. Scott of The New York Times wrote that "Mr. Shyamalan is undone by his pretensions" and that the theme of paternal grief "is articulated here with a heavy-handed, incoherent sentimentality that smothers real emotion."
 On the theme of faith, he concludes: "Mr. Shyamalan never gives us anything to believe in, other than his own power to solve problems of his own posing, and his command of a narrative logic is as circular – and as empty – as those bare patches out in the cornfield."

 In 2004, the Brazilian birthday party scene was ranked at No. 77 on Bravo's The 100 Scariest Movie Moments.

 In a 2007 interview, Bong Joon-ho cited the film as an inspiration for his 2006 monster film The Host.
 He added: "Even though it deals with the alien invasion rather than creatures, I liked the fact that the film focused on the Mel Gibson's family, not on the aliens."